 ND, or Neutral Density filters, are filters that go over your lens like a polarizer and help to darken the light coming through.
 That in turn requires you to adjust how long you need to keep your shutter open.
 Why would you do this?
 For some cool effects, like the blur of clouds moving across the sky.
 Without the filter, there would be no way to capture the movement without totally overexposing the sky.
 See the example below.

-We had about 2 hours to shoot in and around the track in total, and below are a few of my favorites.
+We had about 2 hours to shoot in and around the track in total.
 Thanks to both Sue and MPACT for coming out and helping me make some memorable art.

 Follow along on Instagram @machineswithsouls